landnthrn/Goat-Rainmeter-Setup-by-landn.thrn/README.md

 Change the `Idlebackground.jpg` name to the name of your new custom image, and include the file format at the end (`.jpg`, `.png`).

-Refresh all skins after you're done this (Rainmeter drop icon in system tray → Right click → Refresh All).
+Refresh all skins after you're done this *(Rainmeter drop icon in system tray → Right click → Refresh All)*

 ---